-Anabelle had just landed at Certan Giraud after finishing full oenology studies at wine university in Talence (Michel Rolland's class), working at several wineries around the world and helping famous Mother Theresa during one year.
-At Certan Giraud, she took care of the vineyard and promoting things, while her nephew Emmanuel made wine.
-Two years later (1998), Certan Giraud was sold to Christian Mouiex.
+Anabelle had just landed at Certan Giraud after completing enology studies at wine university in Talence (Michel Rolland's class), working at several wineries worldwide and helping famous Mother Theresa for one year.
+At Certan Giraud, she took care of the vineyard and promoted things while her nephew Emmanuel made wine.

-Corbin is situated in the hamlet (lieu-dit) of Corbin, some 2 km west for Catusseau and borders Pomerol.
-Neighbours to Corbin are Grand Corbin Despagne, Corbin Michotte and Grand Corbin.
-There are 13 has of vines, planted with 80% Merlot and 20% Cabernet Franc, vines are on average 30 years old.
-Soil is both sand on a layer of clay and iron clay one.
+Corbin is situated in Corbin's hamlet (lieu-dit), approximately 2 km west of Catusseau in Pomerol.
+The nearest neighbors to Corbin are Grand Corbin Despagne, Corbin Michotte, and Grand Corbin.
+There are 13 has of vines planted, with 80% Merlot and 20% Cabernet Franc; vines are, on average, 30 years old.
+Soil is a mix of sand on a clay and iron clay layer.

-Anabelle Cruse Bardinet makes very stylish wine at Corbin, true St.Emilion one, pretty wine with a lot of elegance, finesse and precision.
+Anabelle Cruse Bardinet makes very stylish wine at Corbin, a true St.Emilion one, a finesse-driven wine with pure elegance, subtlety, and precision.
 Never overblown wines, over-extracted and overpowered with tannin.
-Since 2006 she's worked with oenologist Jean-Philippe Fort, associated with Michel Rolland and this cooperation's pushed Corbin higher up in quality level.
-Imho she's started to steer Corbin in the direction she wanted with vintage 2005.
-It's worth mentioning, that Corbin is very reasonably priced too!
+Since 2006 she's worked with oenologist Jean-Philippe Fort, associated with Michel Rolland.
+This cooperation pushed Corbin higher up in quality level.
+It's worth mentioning that Corbin is very reasonably priced too!